agarrharr/awesome-cli-apps/readme.md

 - [simplehttp](https://github.com/snwfdhmp/simplehttp) - Most simplest and direct way to start serving a local directory over HTTP from CLI.
 - [shell2http](https://github.com/msoap/shell2http) - HTTP-server to execute shell commands.
 Designed for development, prototyping or remote control.
 - [HTTP Prompt](https://github.com/eliangcs/http-prompt) - An interactive command-line HTTP client featuring autocomplete and syntax highlighting.

+#### npm

+- [npm-name-cli](https://github.com/sindresorhus/npm-name-cli) - Check whether a package name is available on npm.
+- [npm-user-cli](https://github.com/sindresorhus/npm-user-cli) - Get user info of a npm user.
+- [npm-home](https://github.com/sindresorhus/npm-home) - Open the npm page of the package in the current directory.
+- [starring](https://github.com/ritz078/starring) - Automatically star the npm-packages that you are using on GitHub.

 ### Mobile Development